cardboard-iguana/cardboard-iguana.com/log/2022-02-20-cardboard-iguana-security-is-live.md

 ## Where Next?

-As I mentioned previously, the above process doesn’t build anything for Gemini.
-I’d like to add this in at some point, but I’ve yet to find a Gemini host geared toward multiple websites (even sourcehut seems to focus on single, personal websites).
-I really don’t want to spend the time running my own server, though I’m starting to suspect it may come to that.
+As I mentioned previously, the above process doesn't build anything for Gemini.
+I'd like to add this in at some point, but I've yet to find a Gemini host geared toward multiple websites (even sourcehut seems to focus on single, personal websites).
+I really don't want to spend the time running my own server, though I'm starting to suspect it may come to that.

-I’d like to find a way to handle links that is more Markdown-native will producing sensible output in a Markdown-to-Gemini converter.
-If such a thing doesn’t exist once I finish the certification sequence I’m currently working on, perhaps I’ll submit a patch for md2gmn.
+I'd like to find a way to handle links that is more Markdown-native will producing sensible output in a Markdown-to-Gemini converter.
+If such a thing doesn't exist once I finish the certification sequence I'm currently working on, perhaps I'll submit a patch for md2gmn.

-But for now, I’ve spent *way* too much time on this.
+But for now, I've spent *way* too much time on this.
 Time to get back to my studies!

 * [Project Gemini](gemini://gemini.circumlunar.space/docs/specification.gmi)
 * [sourcehut](https://sourcehut.org/)